 What is problematic is the strong staining ability of tannins.
 If you wash your laundry and utensils with this water, you’ll end up dyeing all your clothes and linens, not to mention your white porcelain basins and ceramic floor tiles.

-How to Test Tannins in Well Water
+How to Test for Tannins in Well Water

-- Take a sample to a lab
+Send a sample to a lab.

 It’s often hard to distinguish tannins from ferrous and ferric oxide at home.